Soda Fountain Margin: How Much a Free Refill Actually Costs You

 Industry rule of thumb: 1.4 pours per visit when refills are free (BinWise).
 That is 40% more cost on every drink the customer orders.
 So your $0.61 cost per pour becomes $0.85 cost per visit.
 Your $3.50 menu price still stands.
 Pour cost on a refill program goes from 17.5% to 24.3%.

 Two things to notice.
-First, that is still a very good pour cost.
+First, that’s still a very good pour cost.
 A 24% pour cost on a beverage at full retail is healthier than 80% of food items on most menus.
 Free fountain refills are not the leak you think they are.
-The leak you think they are is probably the bar program or the comp creep on apps.
+The real leak is probably the bar program or the comp creep on apps.

 Second, you can drop the multiplier without killing the experience.
 A one-refill cap drops the average from 1.4 to about 1.1.
-Most customers do not refill more than once.
-The customers who refill four times are not the customers who would have ordered a second drink at full price; they are the customers who tried to win at fountain.
+Most customers don’t refill more than once.
+The guy who refills four times was never going to buy a second drink at full price.
+He’s just trying to win at fountain.

-If your concept is competitive in a category where free refills are an expectation (family casual, sports bar, anything with a kids menu), keep them.
-Just price the menu like the math actually is.
-Do not hide the cost in the food margin.
+If your concept is competitive in a category where free refills are an expectation, family casual, sports bar, anything with a kids menu, keep them.
+Don’t even think about it.
+Just price the menu like the math actually is and quit hiding the cost in the food margin.

 Healthy fountain pour cost benchmarks #